Profeso1012/Profeso1012/README.md

 i'm not a frontend guy who sprinkles some backend, or a backend guy who avoids CSS like a disease — i do the whole thing, end to end, and i care about all of it.

-Like I build flight systems in my sleep, i approach building software the same way: with precision, redundancy, and zero tolerance for avoidable failure.
+Just how i build flight systems in my sleep, i approach building software the same way: with precision, redundancy, and zero tolerance for avoidable failure.
 <kbd>Aerospace Engineering</kbd> grad by the way

 currently: **Backend Developer Intern @ TradeLenda**, working on P2P delivery infrastructure and high-volume banking systems.